-- You can map any alert action to the send to custom endpoint ServiceNow action, and when those alert actions take place, a payload will be sent to the endpoint that you specified.
+- Map any alert action to the "send to custom endpoint" ServiceNow action, and when those alert actions take place, a payload is sent to the endpoint specified.

-- You can map a custom OpsGenie action called sample to the send to custom endpoint ServiceNow action and enter sample as the custom endpoint to test the feature.
+- Map a custom Opsgenie action called "sample" to the "send to custom endpoint" ServiceNow action and enter "sample" as the custom endpoint to test the feature.

-- This way, when you execute the sample custom action on an alert in OpsGenie, it will be forwarded to the sample endpoint in ServiceNow.
+- This way, when the "sample" custom action is executed on an alert in Opsgenie, it is forwarded to the "sample" endpoint in ServiceNow.

-- When one or more of the full name, business phone, mobile phone and timezone fields of a user change in ServiceNow, those fields will get changed in OpsGenie, too.
+- When one or more of the full name, business phone, mobile phone, and timezone fields of a user change in ServiceNow, those fields are changed in Opsgenie, too.

-- OpsGenie does NOT allow special characters or spaces in team names, but ServiceNow does.
-So, we replace disallowed characters and spaces before creating a team in OpsGenie when a group is created in ServiceNow with those characters in name.
+- Opsgenie does NOT allow special characters or spaces in team names, but ServiceNow does.
+So, we replace disallowed characters and spaces before creating a team in Opsgenie when a group is created in ServiceNow with those characters in the name.

-- When a user is added to/removed from a group in ServiceNow, the user will be added to/removed from the team in OpsGenie.
+- When a user is added to/removed from a group in ServiceNow, the user is added to/removed from the team in Opsgenie.